GovTechSG/TechBiz-Documentation/faq.md

 <details>
 <summary style="font-size:20px;font-weight:bold">Can I use SGTS products if I have not provided the DGP ID?   </summary>

 Yes.
 However, you must register the system in DGP and provide the DGP ID on the TechBiz portal.
-If you have not provided the DGP ID, TechBiz sends automated reminder emails to the subscription admin to provide the DGP ID.

 </details>
      <hr />